The Scrap Steel Dilemma

 Once the cost of handling, processing and transporting the material becomes greater than its value, it is then an expense and we can’t pay for it anymore.
 At some facilities in North America, this has already happened.

-Ferrous metal recovery and recycling is a very capital intensive part of the scrap metal industry.
+Ferrous metal recovery and steel recycling is a very capital intensive part of the scrap metal industry.
 As a result, the carnage has become visible on many fronts as mills, equipment manufacturers and even some scrap yards grind down to idle and beyond.

 One Key Indicator